jasxlliu/CS370-Project-Saturn/README.md

 ## Epoch Two Contributions.

 - Chris Gomez: DBConnector.py, PlaylistManager.py, UML diagram, started gui.py, and contributed to unit_testing.py, story map, and user stories.
-- Neel: Audio transcoding, audio insertion (concatenation), audio reversal, unit testing for the cli.
+- Neel: Audio transcoding, audio concatenation, audio reversal, unit testing for the cli.

 ## Epoch Two Challenges and modification anticipations.

 - Chris Gomez: I tackled the challenge of setting up a connection to a MySQL workbench on my laptop.
 It was my first time dealing with database connections, cursors, and writing queries.
 Despite the initial difficulties, I successfully established the link.
 Looking ahead, I plan to move away from using lists to manage playlist sounds and focus on optimizing query performance through indexing strategies.
+- Neel Troeger: Pydub was very easy to work with, providing an interface to manipulate audio files using ffmpeg/libav.
+Writing the audio transcoding command was quick and easy, but the audio concatenation was a bit more difficult, mostly because of how many inputs it took.
+I also had to write a function to reverse audio files, which was not very hard, but I learned that my earlier implementation for Epoch 1 did not work as expected.
+The most difficult part was writing the unit tests, since we went such along time without writing any.
+At least now that they exist, we can continue to add more as we add more features.

 ## Command Lines.